Impostor Among $\nu$s: Dark Radiation Masquerading as Self-Interacting Neutrinos

-To illustrate how active neutrino energy is transferred to dark radiation, and thus achieving Eq.~\eqref{eq:Neffnu}, we plot evolutions of thermally averaged interaction rates (see Supplemental Section C) and temperatures for a benchmark model with $m_\phi=0.01\,$MeV, $M_N/\lambda_{\phi N}=100$ MeV, $\sum m_\nu=0.065$ eV and $G_{\rm eff}=0.09$ MeV$^{-2}$ in Fig.\,\ref{fig:benchmark} assuming degenerate neutrino masses\footnote{The mass hierarchy of neutrinos have negligible effect in the overall cooling of $\nu$s.
-Benchmarks for normal ordering are shown in Supplemental Section C.}.
-Clearly, the $t$-channel process dominates the ``freeze-in" of $\chi$ at early times when the bath temperature $T_\gamma$ is higher than the mediator mass $m_\phi$.
+To illustrate how active neutrino energy is transferred to dark radiation, cf.~Eq.~\eqref{eq:Neffnu}, we plot evolutions of thermally averaged interaction rates (see~{\it Supplemental} Sec.~III) and temperatures for a benchmark point with $m_\phi=0.01\,$MeV, $M_N/\lambda_{\phi N}=100$ MeV, $\sum m_\nu=0.065$ eV and $G_{\rm eff}=0.09$ MeV$^{-2}$ in Fig.~\ref{fig:benchmark} assuming degenerate neutrino masses\footnote{The mass hierarchy of neutrinos has negligible effect in the overall cooling of neutrinos.
+Benchmarks for normal ordering are shown in~{\it Supplemental} Sec.~III).}.
+Clearly, the $t$-channel process dominates the production of $\chi$ at early times when the bath temperature $T_\gamma$ is higher than the mediator mass $m_\phi$.
 Afterward, the $s$-channel process becomes resonantly enhanced when $T_\nu\simeq m_\phi$, resulting in an efficient conversion of SM neutrinos into the DR $\chi$, thus cooling the neutrinos.
 This is reflected in the rapid drop of $T_{\nu}$ when $T_\nu\simeq m_\phi$.
 For the chosen benchmark, we obtain $N_{\rm eff}^{\rm tot}=3.04$ after equilibration of $\nu$ and $\chi$, with contribution from neutrinos given by $N_{\rm eff}^\nu=2.28$.